 On Jan.
-18, the Child Welfare Training & Advancement Program (CWTAP) will receive the 2018 Martin Luther King Jr. Community Volunteer Recognition Award.
+18, the Child Welfare Training & Advancement Program (CWTAP) received the 2018 Martin Luther King Jr. Community Volunteer Recognition Award.
 The tribute recognizes the distinguished service of community members in the six health science schools: dentistry, nursing, pharmacy, public health, medicine and social work.
 This event is part of a series of UW MLK Week celebrations and performances.

 CWTAP, which began in 1992, promotes training excellence for Washington state’s child welfare workforce and provides financial support to social work students and professionals.
 The state-funded partnership links the resources of the School of Social Work, Alliance for Child Welfare Excellence and the state’s Department of Social and Health Services’ Children’s Administration.
 Since its inception, the program has graduated more than 300 MSW professionals.